srampinogroup/PES-trotter/README.md

 [![License: CC BY
 4.0](https://img.shields.io/badge/License-CC_BY_4.0-lightgrey.svg)](https://creativecommons.org/licenses/by/4.0/)

-> [!TIP] This guide is a work in progress and is frequently updated.
+> [!NOTE] This guide is a work in progress and is frequently updated.

 ## Table of contents